bonehurtingjuice/mattereddit/README.md

-# Mattereddit 2 - "Farewell Edition"
+# Mattereddit 2

-Mattereddit is a [Matterbridge](https://github.com/42wim/matterbridge) API plugin allowing you to connect Reddit Community Chat to the various chat services supported by Matterbridge.
+Mattereddit is a [Matterbridge](https://github.com/42wim/matterbridge) API plugin allowing you to connect Reddit group chats to the various chat services supported by Matterbridge.

-This version has been rewritten in Python, and no longer needs a headless browser, but it's a bit late in the game, seeing as Reddit Community Chat is set to shut down in less than 2 weeks.
-Ah well.
+This version has been rewritten in Python, and no longer needs a headless browser.

 Matterbridge and Mattereddit are used by [BHJ](http://bigchung.us) to bridge our Reddit, Discord, and IRC chatrooms.